oracle-devrel/devo.tutorials/multi-cluster-verrazzano-oke/1-deploying-verrazzano-on-oke.md

 - An Oracle Cloud Infrastructure Free Tier account.
 [Start for Free]({{ site.urls.always_free }})
 - A MacOS, Linux, or Windows computer with `ssh` support installed
 - Git
-- [Terraform 1.0.0] or newer
+- [Terraform 1.0.0] or later

 ## Creating the OKE cluster

 Time to dig in!
-Let's start by creating the OKE cluster by using the [Terraform OKE module](https://github.com/oracle-terraform-modules/terraform-oci-oke).
+Let's start by creating the OKE cluster using the [Terraform OKE module](https://github.com/oracle-terraform-modules/terraform-oci-oke).
 Fortunately, since we're only taking Verrazzano for a spin, we just need the bare minimum of features.

 For this, we've prepared a [quickstart](https://github.com/oracle-terraform-modules/terraform-oci-oke/blob/main/docs/quickstart.adoc) guide to get you going.